alaym3/DTU_MLOps_FinalProject/reports/README.md

 >
 > Answer:

---- We mainly created unit tests for our data and models in 3 separate files as explained before, with a total coverage of 98%.
-Besides that, we also implemented GitHub actions to implement our unittests on 3 operating systems (Ubuntu, MacOS, Windows), on the 3.8 Python version, with caching and every time there was a push or a pull from the branches 'main' and 'alaina'.
-This action can be seen in the following link: https://github.com/alaym3/DTU_MLOps_FinalProject/actions/workflows/tests.yml
+--- We mainly created unit tests for our data and models in 3 separate files as explained before.
+We implemented GitHub actions to implement our unit tests on 3 operating systems (Ubuntu, MacOS, Windows), on the 3.8 Python version with caching.
+Every time there was a push or a pull from the branches 'main' and 'alaina'.
+This action can be seen in [tests.yml](https://github.com/alaym3/DTU_MLOps_FinalProject/actions/workflows/tests.yml)
-Moreover, we implemented branch protection rules for the 'main' branch so that we would not accept a pull request without passing tests and having peer-review.
-We established the need to have somebody else accept a PR, pass all tests in all workflows and resolve all conversations, which was very useful to not merge anything accidentally.
 Lastly, we introduced linting so as to maintain good practices throughout the project.
 We did this for isort, to keep the packages organized; for flake8, to find the points where the code wasn't compling with the coding practices of pep8 and for black, to automatically format it, fixing the issues found.
 We also set it up so that it run every time there was a push or a pull from the main branch. ---

 ## Running code and tracking experiments